redballoonio/faq-plugin/readme.md

 ### Where do I change my category title?

-Change the title of the category on this page: your.website/wp-admin/edit-tags.php?taxonomy=faqs_cat&post_type=faqs
+Change the title of the category on the FAQ Category page in wordpress

+your.website/wp-admin/edit-tags.php?taxonomy=faqs_cat&post_type=faqs

-### Why are none of my questions are being output?
+### Why are some of my questions not being output?

 If your questions aren't being output you may not have added a category to the questions.
-Create a new FAQ category and asign all of the questions to it.
+Change the `title` attribute to hide and leave the `cat` attribute blank to show all of the categories including the uncategorised options.

 ### Does this plugin support category higherarchy?